 Excerpted from Jonas Cramby | Taco Loco | Gestalten 2016

 Day of the Dead.
 Dia de los Muertos.
-Whatever you call it, the Mexican day of remembrance, unlike our unsettling Halloween and somber All Saints’ Day, is celebratory as heck.
-As Jonas Cramby explains in the excerpt below, the day of graveyard revelry isn’t just a more tolerable and even pleasurable approach to the inevitability of death, but a more life-affirming approach as well.
+Whatever you call it, the Mexican day of remembrance, unlike our eerily unsettling Halloween and somber All Saints’ Day, is celebratory as heck.
+In fact, the day of graveyard revelry isn’t just a more tolerable approach to the inevitability of death, but a more life-affirming approach, explains Jonas Cramby in the following excerpt from Taco Loco!
+And we’re pretty certain it’s not just the mezcal that’s responsible for this.
 We’ll drink to that.
-[Editor’s Note: We’re pretty certain that whole affirming thing is only partly due to the mezcal.]—Renee Schettler Rossi
+This post has been updated.
+Originally published October 29, 2016.—Renee Schettler Rossi

 It’s a Tuesday in early November and I’m sitting on my suitcase in Mexico City’s Aeropuerto Internacional waiting for my flight to be called.
 I try to focus on the last lines of Malcolm Lowry’s classic novel Under the Volcano, but the text gets blurred by all the thoughts that keep popping into my head.
 Because visiting Mexico is to get one’s head so stuffed with sights, sounds, and sensations that it feels like someone has tried to squeeze a sleeping bag into it.
 In the last few days I’ve eaten more and better street food than anywhere in the world.
 I’ve eaten tacos, gorditas, and tlacoyos, grasshoppers, worms, and powdered ants.
 I’ve drunk micheladas and strolled around mercados as big as city districts.
 I’ve been offered mezcal by a grave in Oaxaca at midnight, have had fireworks explode no more than a fist’s distance away from my head, and seen zombie-painted adults scare three-year-olds with such relish that it would leave a Western child bedridden.
 I’ve seen marigolds in the shade of traffic cones and a donkey dragging a cart filled with sugar cane.
 I’ve made a pilgrimage to Frida Kahlo’s kitchen, drunk spirits that taste of chicken fillets, and eaten fruit that looked like lime but tasted like orange.
 I’ve had a visitation from the dead.